rackerlabs/support-how-to/content/cloud-servers/windows-low-memory-diagnostics.md

 product_url: cloud-servers
 ---

-*This article is applicable to the following Microsoft&reg; Windows&reg; Server versions: 2008, 2012,
+*This article applies to the following Microsoft&reg; Windows Server&reg; versions: 2008, 2012,
-2012 R2, 2016, 2019*
+2012 R2, 2016, and 2019.*

 Servers have two types of memory: random access memory (RAM) and virtual memory.
-All programs use RAM, but when programs don't have enough RAM to run, Windows temporarily moves information normally stored in RAM to a file on your hard disk called a paging file.
+All programs use RAM.
+But when programs don't have enough RAM to run, Windows&reg; temporarily moves information normally stored in RAM to a file on your hard disk called a paging file.
 This temporary data storage in a paging file is known as virtual memory.